sajdoko/lw-all-in-one/readme.txt

 From there can be activated/deactivated the services

 == Changelog ==
+= 1.5.8 =
+* Added check for Google Recaptcha Integration with CF7.
 = 1.5.7 =
 * Added filter to automatically update plugin on future updates.
 = 1.5.6 =